 In his last speech, he stated:

+Now about injunctions: We have an injunction and we’re going into court tomorrow morning to fight this illegal, unconstitutional injunction.
 All we say to America is, “Be true to what you said on paper.”
 If I lived in China or even Russia, or any totalitarian country, MAYBE I COULD UNDERSTAND SOME OF THESE ILLEGAL INJUNCTIONS.
 Maybe I could understand the denial of certain basic First Amendment privileges, because they HAVEN’T committed themselves to that over there.
 But somewhere I read of the freedom of assembly.
 Somewhere I read of the freedom of speech.
 Somewhere I read of the freedom of the press.
 Somewhere I read that the greatness of America is the right to protest for RIGHTS.
 And so just as I say, WE AREN’T GOING TO LET ANY DOGS OR WATER HOSES TURN US AROUND, we aren’t going to let any injunction turn us around.

 Memphis, Tennessee, March 29,1968 Martin Luther King Supports Sanitation Works Strike Striking Workers /Civil rights protesters meet the National Guard at the home of the Memphis Blues